Daeer-Projects/paragraph-processor/README.md

 Issues:

-The code tried to update a word in the dictionary before the dictionary had an values in it.
+The code tried to update a word in the dictionary before the dictionary had any values in it.